-The five factors that are considered in the calculation of credit scores are payment history, credit utilization, credit length, credit mix, and new credit inquiries.
-Read on to learn more about each of these factors and how they can help or hurt credit health.
+That said, there are five common factors that are typically considered in the calculation of credit scores.
+This includes payment history, credit utilization, credit length, public records, and new credit inquiries.

-By consistently paying off your credit cards and loans in full and on time, you can build a positive payment history.
-Payment history accounts for about 35% of how a credit score is calculated.
+Payment history generally accounts for about 35% of how a credit score is calculated.
+By consistently paying off your credit cards and loans in full and on time, it can help build a positive payment history.